nponsard/ariel-os/book/src/adding_board_support.md

 - The Ariel OS HAL crate for the MCU family.
 - `ariel-os-storage`
 - `ariel-os-embassy`

-It may also be needed to introduce a new crate in `src/ariel-os-chips`.

-> The `ariel-os-chips` crate should eventually not be needed anymore.

 ## Adding Support for an Embassy HAL/MCU family